 wash your hands with soap and water frequently

-separate clothing and bedding that may have poo on it from other laundry and wash it on a hot wash
+separate clothing and bedding that may be contaminated from other laundry and wash it on a hot wash

 clean toilet seats, flush handles, taps, surfaces and door handles regularly